bengalicu/bengal-website/book/README.md

 ---
-description: Bengal Message
+description: Bengal
 ---

 ## Introduction

-Bengal Message is a language that uses messages to implement functionality.
-Any object can be sent a message and it can either choose to react on it or to completely ignore it.
+Bengal is a language that uses object and methods on objects to implement functionality.
+You can call methods on instances to have things happen.